AhmadAlmawi/ICS-4UO/src/linkedList/README.md

-The following project is a singly linked, first in, first out linked list storing a type *StudentInfo*.
+The following project is a singly linked list storing a type *StudentInfo* which adds items to the front of the list and removes from the back.